terraform-google-modules/terraform-google-bootstrap/README.md

 - Account running terraform should be a member of group provided in `group_org_admins` variable, to ensure that project creation and other API calls do not fail.

 ### Credentials

-If you are not customizing the credentials used in the variable `credentials_file_path`, please ensure you run `gcloud auth application-default login` prior to running your code to ensure the module can retreive credentials.

 For users interested in using service account impersonation which this module helps enable with `sa_enable_impersonation`, please see this [blog post](https://medium.com/google-cloud/terraform-assume-role-and-service-account-impersonation-on-google-cloud-ffc553863e72) which explains how it works.